KesMath/.CS_Window_Applications/README.md

 1. Navigate to Windows Safe Mode Configurations
 2. Traverse Advanced Options until "Enable Safe Mode with Command Prompt" appears
 3. Reboot Windows in safe mode and navigate to the startup folder using the cmd prompt
-4. Use necessary commands to delete the shutdown.lnk which is set to hidden and readonly
+4. Use necessary commands to delete the shutdown.lnk

 ## COMPILATION AND USAGE